Mediators/UnreliableGuide/README.md

      * `AddUSBHardware DEVS:USBHardware/spider.device 0`
      * `AddUSBHardware DEVS:USBHardware/spider.device 1`

 **NOTES: **

+ * The Spider will appear in `PCIInfo` as three devices - one for Full Speed USB and two for Normal Speed.
  * The Poseidon installer will place a command at the very start of `S:Startup-Sequence` to load its input driver.
 Some users find that this causes their boot to hang, and have to comment the line out.
- * Nobody has yet been able to get USB Ethernet adapters to work on a Spider card, even though they should be supported by Poseidon.
-If you know how to make it work, please contact us!
+ * Nobody has yet been able to get USB Soundcards or Ethernet adapters to work on a Spider card, even though they should be supported by Poseidon.
+If you know how to make them work, please contact us!
  * The licensing situation of Poseidon has become complex.
 The latest available version, 4.5, only contains drivers for Individual Computer's RapidRoad board.
 While this doesn't pose an issue for Spider users, since `spider.device` is distributed separately, there have been questions about the legality of Elbox's driver (at the very least they did not make any contributions to Poseidon's development, and are not authorised to distribute the main Poseidon archive).
 Some of the authors of this guide feel that the morally appropriate thing for users to do, is to purchase an item from Chris Hodges' [Amazon Wishlist](http://www.amazon.de/gp/registry/wishlist/1123KBN787GJQ) since it is not possible to pay for Poseidon.
+ * Early versions of `spider.device` contained a DRM mechanism that, in certain situations, could erase your disk's MBR (i.e. partition table).
+This *feature* has been removed in more recent versions (do you know which version removed it?).

-Performance of the Spider is pretty good, a random USB flash drive should give about 3MB/s.
+ * Performance of the Spider should be around 3MB/s on a reasonable quality USB flash drive.

 #### 3.1.6 TV Tuners